Waiting and waiting and waiting… Will labor and delivery never start?! Maybe it is time to start inducing labor

 Nipple stimulation for inducing labor naturally is also recommended.
 This is done to let the body produce oxytocin, a hormone that causes the contraction of the uterus.
-The procedure is to stimulate every 15 to 30 minutes during several hours.
+The procedure is to stimulate every 15 to 30 minutes for several hours.

-Studies have shown significant benefits from nipple stimulation in women whose cervix had already started to soften, thin and open ready for labour.
-One studiy showed that 37% women who had tried nipple stimulation, went into labour within 72 hours as compared to just 6% of those who had not.
+Studies have shown significant benefits from nipple stimulation in women whose cervix had already started to soften, thin and open ready for labor.
+One study showed that 37% of women who had tried nipple stimulation, went into labour within 72 hours as compared to just 6% of those who had not.
 Sounds quite powerful!

 However, it is only recommended for normal pregnancies, not for high-risk ones, since there are no studies on effects in high-risk pregnancies.

 Acupressure and Body Massage

 While on the topic of stimulation, you can also try acupressure and body massage.
 The American Chronicle cited that this is already scientifically proven to help labor.
 This is done by applying pressure to sensitive parts of the body, thus resulting to stimulating contractions.

 To learn how to use acupressure for inducing labor, watch this instructive video:

 Being said that stimulating sensitive parts of the body will help, you can consider the best ever to method for this – making love!